eugeniop/itinerariumlatinum/public/posts/introdvctio.md

 3. Perfect: *amāvī* — I loved
 4. Participle: *amātus* — (having been) loved

-We’ll build on these to form all tenses, voices, and moods in the next lesson.
+We’ll build on these to form all tenses, voices, and moods in future lessons.